 The Power Play is something that every team preps for, either with strategic placement and positions to create positive shot placement or as the opposing team who will try to burn off the penalty clock by taking advantage of icing as a delaying tactic.

-It’s one of the best parts of the hockey game since it can result in frantic defensive reactions and powerful offensive assaults.
+It’s one of the best parts of the game of hockey since it can result in frantic defensive reactions and powerful offensive assaults.
 It’s part of what makes hockey the enjoyable sport that it is to watch.